Article Last Updated: December 2020

 One of the best things you can do before you buy a water softener is to get acquainted with its controls and features.
-For example, go through the controls for regeneration cycles, check the length of time each cycle takes, check how much salt each cycle needs and how much water it needs.

 When it comes to looking at water softener controls, there are several different methods but they mainly fall into 2 main categories:

 - Water softener timer controls.
 These tend to be clocks or electronic timers that automatically recharge the water based on average daily use.
 This approach may be insufficient if you have unusually large water usage on a particular day.
 Also, they are more likely to waste water and salt because it regenerates whether or not it needs to.

 - Softener DIR controls.
 DIR stands for demand-initiated regeneration.
 This is a more sophisticated method than the timer control because the softener senses when the resin need to be recharged.
 It does this either electronically or another method that is able to use a meter that calculates and measures your usage.
 The DIR control is far more efficient and saves on things like salt because it only regenerates when it needs to.

 Should You Buy Or Lease Water Softener Systems?